johnnynumberfive-coder/railsproof/README.md

 Current limitations include:

 - deterministic model analysis covers only a subset of Rails validations and behaviors
-- deterministic controller coverage currently focuses on routed response behavior
+- deterministic controller analysis currently focuses primarily on routed response behavior
-- AI coverage deduplication and convergence still need stronger deterministic safeguards
+- AI behavior identity is intentionally conservative and will continue to evolve as more real-world cases are discovered
-- AI-generated tests can still be incorrect even when syntactically valid
+- generated tests can still contain logically incorrect expectations
 - complex setup may require more application context than RailsProof currently supplies
+- the human review workflow currently persists findings but does not yet provide a complete review-management command
+- review findings do not yet have a full accepted/rejected/resolved lifecycle
 - jobs, mailers, services, channels, system tests, and other Rails components are not yet first-class targets
 - OpenAI is currently the first implemented AI provider adapter
 - configuration is still minimal
-- APIs and generated output may change significantly before the first stable release
+- APIs and generated output may change significantly before the first public release

 Use Git and review generated changes.